infracaninophile/p4pm/roles/basics/README.md

   - Install python (using raw mode)
   - Create local user accounts
   - Manage authorized_keys for user accounts
+  - Configure sshd(8) for key-based login only
+  - Optionally lock all use passwords, using keys exclusively

 Once run, subsequent use of ansible against the host will be authenticated by SSH keys, and use sudo for the become method.

 The sudo configuration defaults to allowing members of group wheel to run any commands as root authenticated by their SSH key.
 In order for